They look fancy, but it’s time to stop keeping up with the Joneses.

-It can be nice going home to a big fancy house, but stressing about affording the other necessities of living, can make your home feel like a financial prison.
+Going home to a big fancy house can be nice, but stressing about affording the other necessities of living can make your home feel like a financial prison.

 Ideally, house payments should be no more than 28% (30% with an FHA home loan) of gross income, yet some people have rent or mortgage payments as high as 40%.
 They’re able to live in a nice beautiful home, but they might struggle to pay other expenses, such as the energy bill and insurances.